k1m190r/dlis/README.md

 Spec: http://w3.energistics.org/rp66/v1/Toc/main.html

 #### NEXT

+Re-write in maplang

+Use abuse maps:
+    - maps make it clear if something is missing

 Think about the run.go Run(*V) *V, how does it work?
 It takes a *V which is slice of *V and think of them as one feeding the other.
 Values are simply get imbeded into the next?